singhkpratham/geocompr/04-spatial-operations.md

 These determine the type of spatial relationship that features in the target object must have with the subsetting object to be selected, including *touches*, *crosses* or *within* (see Section \@ref(topological-relations)).
 *Intersects* is the default spatial subsetting operator, a default that returns `TRUE` for many types of spatial relations, including *touches*, *crosses* and *is within*.
 These alternative spatial operators can be specified with the `op =` argument, a third argument that can be passed to the `[` operator for `sf` objects.
-This is demonstrated in the following command which returns the opposite of `st_intersect()`, points that do not intersect with Canterbury (see in Section \@ref(topological-relations)):
+This is demonstrated in the following command which returns the opposite of `st_intersect()`, points that do not intersect with Canterbury (see Section \@ref(topological-relations)):

 ```r
 nz_height[canterbury, , op = st_disjoint]
 ```

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Note the empty argument --- donoted with `, ,` --- in the preceding code chunk is included to highlight `op`, the third argument in `[` for `sf` objects.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Note the empty argument --- denoted with `, ,` --- in the preceding code chunk is included to highlight `op`, the third argument in `[` for `sf` objects.
 One can use this to change the subsetting operation in many ways.
 `nz_height[canterbury, 2, op = st_disjoint]`, for example, returns the same rows but only includes the second attribute column (see `` sf:::`[.sf` `` and the `?sf` for details).</div>\EndKnitrBlock{rmdnote}

-For many applications this is all you'll need to know about spatial subsetting for vector data.
+For many applications, this is all you'll need to know about spatial subsetting for vector data.
-In this case, you can safely skip to the next section (\@ref(topological-relations)).
+In this case, you can safely skip to Section \@ref(topological-relations).

-If you're interested in the details, including other ways of subsetting, read-on.
+If you're interested in the details, including other ways of subsetting, read on.
 Another way of doing spatial subsetting uses objects returned by *topological operators*.
 This is demonstrated in the first command below: